mmsesay/bookstore-cms/README.md

 # Book Store CMS
-Book store CMS is a react project that enable users to create and remove books.
-This project also leverage the use of redux.
+> Book store CMS is a react project that enables users to create and remove books.
+This project also leverages the use of redux.

 Application Demo                                                                                             |
 :---------------------------------------------------------------------------------------------------:|